SingingCoder69/YouTube-Data-Harvesting-and-Warehousing/README.md

 * YouTube, the online video-sharing platform, has revolutionized the way we consume and interact with media.
 Launched in 2005, it has grown into a global phenomenon, serving as a hub for entertainment, education, and community engagement.
 With its vast user base and diverse content library, YouTube has become a powerful tool for individuals, creators, and businesses to share their stories, express themselves, and connect with audiences worldwide.

 * This project extracts the particular youtube channel data by using the youtube channel id, processes the data, and stores it in the MongoDB database.
-It has the option to migrate the data to MySQL from MongoDB then analyse the data and give the results depending on the customer questions.
+It has the option to migrate the data to PostgresSQL from MongoDB then analyse the data and give the results depending on the customer questions.

+* I developed this project as a YouTube data harvesting and warehousing tool to extract, transform, and load (ETL) YouTube data into a MongoDB database and then migrate it to a PostgreSQL database for further analysis and querying.
+I utilized the YouTube Data API to collect information such as channel details, playlists, videos, and comments.
+This tool provides users with functionalities to view and analyze the harvested data through a Streamlit web interface and perform various queries using SQL.

 ## Developer Guide

 ### 1. Tools Install

-* Virtual code.
-* Jupyter notebook.
-* Python 3.11.0 or higher.
-* MySQL.
-* MongoDB.
-* Youtube API key.
+*Python (version 3.0 or higher)
+*MongoDB
+*PostgreSQL
+*Streamlit

 ### 2. Requirement Libraries to Install

-* pip install google-api-python-client, pymongo, mysql-connector-python, sqlalchemy, pymysql, pymysql, pandas, numpy, plotly-express, streamlit.

- ( pip install google-api-python-client pymongo mysql-connector-python sqlalchemy pymysql pandas numpy plotly-express streamlit )
+*google-api-python-client
+*pymongo
+*psycopg2
+*pandas
+*streamlit

 ### 3. Import Libraries

-**Youtube API libraries**
-* import googleapiclient.discovery
+*import googleapiclient.discovery
-* from googleapiclient.discovery import build

-**File handling libraries**
-* import json
-* import re

-**MongoDB**
-* import pymongo
+*import pymongo

-**SQL libraries**
-* import mysql.connector
-* import sqlalchemy
-* from sqlalchemy import create_engine
-* import pymysql

-**pandas, numpy**
+*import psycopg2
-* import pandas as pd
+*import pandas as pd
-* import numpy as np

-**Dashboard libraries**
-* import streamlit as st
+*import streamlit as st
-* import plotly.express as px

 ### 4. E T L Process
+The ETL process involves extracting data from the YouTube Data API, transforming it into a suitable format, and loading it into MongoDB and PostgreSQL databases.
+This process is divided into several functions, including fetching channel information, retrieving video details, collecting comments, and migrating data to SQL tables.

 #### a) Extract data
+The exploratory data analysis (EDA) process involves analyzing the harvested YouTube data to gain insights and identify patterns.
+In this project, I facilitated the EDA through Streamlit, a web application framework for Python.
+Users can interact with the data using a user-friendly interface, visualize data using charts and graphs, and perform SQL queries to extract specific information.

 * Extract the particular youtube channel data by using the youtube channel id, with the help of the youtube API developer console.